aridjayarecipes/cutesrecipes.web.app/content/post/1742-simple-way-to-make-super-quick-homemade-fried-breaded-mussels.md

 1. Take  Lemon and salad to serve

 Download all free or royalty-free photos and vectors.
-Use them in commercial designs under lifetime, perpetual &amp; worldwide rights.
+Use them in commercial designs under lifetime, perpetual & worldwide rights.
 Divide the fried bread among six serving bowls.
 Spoon some of the mussels into each bowl, then ladle over some of the cooking juices, chickpeas and chorizo.

 <!--inarticleads2-->